ray2501/cratedb-tcl/README.md

 getBlob TABLE DIGEST
 isBlobExist TABLE DIGEST

-`prepare` just gets the SQL code and store it to a variable.
+`prepare` just gets the SQL code and stores it to a variable.
 So this mehtod does not send request to server.

 `param` is used to setup SQL parameter substitution.